measuring temperature from Linux

 # (c) 20060318 by Ewald

-# http://www.oiepoie.nl
+# https://www.oiepoie.nl

 use Device::SerialPort; # to read serial port data